richardreiter/the-fast-supper/README.md

 - __Blog Posts section__

-  - The Blog posts section displays six posts at a time (with featured images, author, titles, post date, excerpt), feturing pagination ("NEXT", "PREV" buttons show up), in case there are seven or more posts.
+  - The Blog posts section displays six posts at a time (with featured images, authors, titles, post dates, excerpts), feturing pagination ("NEXT", "PREV" buttons show up), in case there are seven or more posts.
    ![Blog section](media/images/tfs-blog-post-section.png)

 - __Footer__

-  - The footer area consists of three social links of the blog (Facebook, Instagram and Twitter - all of them, if clicked, open on a separate tab) and a "Copyright 2022" writing.
+  - The footer area consists of three social links for the blog (Facebook, Instagram and Twitter - all of them, if clicked, open on a separate tab) and "Copyright 2022" writing.
   - Like the navigation section, the footer looks the same on each page (and features on all of the pages) to allow for easy navigation, taking the user through a logical journey.

 ![Footer](media/images/tfs-footer.png)

 - __Blog Post page__

-  - Featuring the post image, post title, post author and post date (two links "Edit" & "Delete" which only show up in case the logged in user is an admin).
+  - Featuring the posts image, posts title, posts author and posts date (two links "Edit" & "Delete" only appear if the logged in user is an admin).
     ![Post header](media/images/tfs-post-header.png)
   - Post body content, like and comment count.
     ![Post body](media/images/tfs-post-body.png)
   - Comment and likes counter which displays how many users liked that particular post, if the user clicks on the heart icon they like or unlike the post.
     ![Comments Likes counter](media/images/tfs-post-like-counter.png)
-  - The comments section, features information displayed from all users who have posted comments, such as their username, date of the comment and comment's content.
-It also features a text field to the right, so users who are logged in are able to engage with each other/the post and submit a comment.
+  - The comments section features information displayed from all users who have posted comments, such as their username, the date of the comment and the comment's content.
+It also features a text field to the right, where users who are logged in are able to engage with each other/the post and submit a comment.
     ![Comment section](media/images/tfs-post-comment-section.png)
-  - Comments moderation for the admins so they can approve or disapprove users' comments (once an user submits a comment, the message below appears to them).
+  - Comment moderation for the admins so they can approve or disapprove users' comments (once an user submits a comment, the message below appears to them).
     ![Comment message](media/images/tfs-post-comment-approval.png)

 - __Add Post page__

   - If the user is logged in as an admin, they are able to add a blog post (both from the front and backend), simply by clicking on the "Add Post" navigation link.
-  - The page features a form where the user can fill out all the details for the new post, such as title, slug, author, image (upload a featured image), content, status (draft or published).
+  - The page features a form where the user can fill out all the details for the new post, such as title, slug, author, image (upload a feature image), content, status (draft or published).
     ![Add Post](media/images/tfs-add-post-page.png)

 - __Edit Blog Post page__